 Fortunately, since the last large-scale CRM studies on the Mormon Row Historic Landscape, Historical Archaeological theories and methodologies that are capable of considering multiple variables of time, place, theme, and function concurrently have been created (Hardesty and Little, 2009:11-52; Edgeworth, 2011).
-Donald Hardesty and Barbara Little's Feature Systems Archaeology method (2009) facilitates the organization and management of field data for the initial inventory report, An NHPA Section 110 Modified Class II Inventory Using LiDAR Imagery to Locate Historic-era Homesteads and Irrigation Features of the Mormon Row, Antelope Flats, and Dry Farms Historic Landscapes, Grand Teton National Park, Teton County, Wyoming (Schroeder in progress).
+Donald Hardesty and Barbara Little's Feature Systems Archaeology method (2009) facilitates the organization and management of field data for the initial inventory report, A Modified NHPA Section 110 Class II Inventory Using LiDAR Imagery to Locate Historic-era Homesteads and Irrigation Features of the Lower Gros Ventre River Floodplain Terrace and Ditch Creek Alluvial Fan within Grand Teton National Park, Teton County, Wyoming, Volume I (Schroeder in progress; volume II contains all site and isolated find records, a photolog, and other pertinent information related to the project).

-Harmon, Leone, Prince, and Snyder (2006) utilized Light Detection and Ranging (LiDAR) and Geographic Information Systems (GIS) to qualitatively and orthographically visualize New England gardens at a landscape scale, thus enabling "the entire site" to become the focus of analysis (649).
+Harmon, Leone, Prince, and Snyder utilized LiDAR and GIS to qualitatively and orthographically visualize New England gardens at a landscape scale, thus enabling "the entire site" to become the focus of analysis (2006:649).
 Their aim was "to test whether maps and images derived from LiDAR data could be used to accomplish these goals, and thus support interpretations of garden landscapes" (652).
 With the assistance of LiDAR imagery and GIS software, a multitude of previously unidentified landscape features, historic-era artifacts and isolated finds related to late 19th and early 20th Century Euro-American Mormon and non-Mormon settlers, including but not limited to the homesteads of the men mentioned above, as well as numerous precontact Native American sites and isolated finds were made possible.
 Using Hardesty and Little's "predictive" and deductive methodology, LiDAR imagery (Harmon et al., 2006) and GIS software can be utilized to locate evidence of past technology, raw materials, and land use practices which people in the past left fragmentary artifact and relict feature traces thereof.
-By generating lists of known and expected cultural resources likely to be found in a historic land use context, here an agricultural community, "new" and addended prehistoric and historic-era sites and/or isolated finds, features, multiple properties, historic districts will be located.
+By generating lists of known and expected cultural resources likely to be found in a historic land use context, here an agricultural community, "new" and addended prehistoric and historic-era sites and/or isolated finds, features, multiple properties, historic districts were located efficiently.

-As a modified and hybrid Class II survey and inventory, a standard system of survey transect intervals will not be employed, e.g. 20m parallel transects.
-Instead, destinations will be located based on indications of potential cultural resources found on current and historic USGS topographic, Cadastral, and irrigation network maps, in historic-era aerial photography, and modern LiDAR imagery, and the most efficient path will be taken to get there.
-Ideally a more complete inventory of the historic landscape will be accomplished in part because previous projects were limited to strict boundaries of areas of potential effect (APE) and did not have the technology available to researchers in the present.
-An assembly of topographic maps, GLO records, aerial photographs, and modern LiDAR imagery will initially result in phased GIS maps of former homestead allotments, primary and secondary irrigation ditches and structures, as well as their historical ownership affiliation and consideration for listing on the NRHP.
+As a modified and hybrid Class II survey and inventory, a standard system of survey transect intervals was not employed, e.g. 20m parallel transects.
+Instead, destinations were located based on indications of potential cultural resources found on current and historic USGS topographic, Cadastral, and irrigation network maps, in historic-era aerial photography. and modern LiDAR imagery, and the most efficient path was taken to get there.
+A more complete inventory of the historic landscape was accomplished in part because previous projects were limited to strict boundaries of areas of potential effect (APE) and did not have the technology available to researchers in the present.
+An assembly of topographic maps, GLO records, aerial photographs, and modern LiDAR imagery has resulted in phased GIS maps of former homestead allotments, primary and secondary irrigation ditches and structures, as well as their historical ownership affiliation and consideration for listing on the NRHP.

 Archaeologists and historians can read artifacts (pieces of technology) backwards if certain assumptions are accepted (Binford, 1962).
 One assumption is that artifacts and pieces of technology are, in some sense, determined in form and distribution by other systems including the social and ideological.
 Mark P. Leone (1973) finds that if one can gain access to the processes, then one can more accurately interpret the past.
-If it is a perversion of materialism to have as our primary concern the use of artifacts to show how they reflect other parts of an extinct or historic system, then
+If it is a perversion of materialism to have has our primary concern the use of artifacts to show how they reflect other parts of an extinct or historic system, then